Sir-Aguiar/DependencyInjection/README.md

 ### Why use _implements_?

-Well, that's the way you got to ensure and enforce that the properties you need are gonna be present to the object, and have some security about it's type, once you define the name and the type it NEEDS inside your interface.
+Well, that's the way you got to ensure and enforce that the properties you need are gonna be present to the object, and have some security about it's type, once you define the name and the type it needs inside your interface.

 ### What's the difference?